How to Introduce Multiculturalism in Your Classroom

 - Lesson Plans on Italy for Preschool

 Young children learn that there are many different Native American groups in the United States and that each group has different customs.
 Their way of cooking, style of dress and social structure depend on the tribal group to which they belong.
 Children learn to use the terms “Sioux,” “Hopi,” and “Iroquois,” as easily as Native American.
 They learn that the Native American people live in all fifty states, some in cities and towns and others on reservations.
 Teach preschoolers how important Native Americans are in our country’s past, present and future.

-Use your experience, training and imagination to think of other authentic ways to introduce young children to the magical diversity of our world's population.
-I hope this guide has helped you with your planning.
+Use your experience, training and imagination to think of other authentic ways to introduce young children to the magical diversity of our world’s population.
+I hope this guide on multicultural lesson plans for preschool has helped you with your planning.
 Enjoy your adventures!

 - Allen, Judy; McNeill Earldene; Schmidt, Velma; Cultural Awareness for Children[Addison-Wesley Publishing Company, 1992]The information offered in this article is based on the author’s personal experience as an early childhood teacher.

 - Globe - Image by Yuri_B from Pixabay

 - Asia Dance - Image by Sasin Tipchai from Pixabay